-1. A variety of rural densities should be provided to accommodate the wide variety of rural land uses that comprise the rural character.
+1. Provide a variety of rural densities to accommodate the wide variety of rural land uses that comprise the rural character.

 2. Thurston County may not expand beyond the logical outer boundary that existed in 1990 or intensify beyond the 1990 rural residential land use designations or zoning districts that permit densities greater than 1 dwelling unit per 5 acres.
-Areas of more intensive rural residential development shall be minimized and contained to avoid additional low density sprawl that is not compatible with rural character and service levels.
+Areas of more intensive rural residential development shall be minimized and contained to avoid additional low-density sprawl that is not compatible with rural character and service levels.

 3. Within rural areas, proposed new residential development should not negatively affect land based and marine aquacultural activities and farm and forestry activities.
 Aquaculture activities should not be considered a nuisance if they are operating in a reasonable manner and within applicable regulations.
 In addition, buffers between the residential uses and aquaculture districts should be provided by the residential development.